fnproject/fdk-java/examples/travel-agent/README.md

    1. `./scripts/stop.sh`
    1. `sudo rm -rf ./data`
   (it seems that `./data` is written to by a privileged container hence `sudo`)
+   1. Remove the bits we are going to live code: `rm -rf ./flight/book ./trip`

 1. Initialise local environment
    1. `./scripts/start.sh`